claudijd/c7decrypt/README.md

 ## Contributing

-If you're interesting contributing to this project, please see [CONTRIBUTING.md](https://github.com/claudijd/c7decrypt/blob/master/CONTRIBUTING.md)
+If you're interested in contributing to this project, please see [CONTRIBUTING.md](https://github.com/claudijd/c7decrypt/blob/master/CONTRIBUTING.md)

 ## Credits